averageCryptoNerd/Kleurr/README.md

 # Kleurr

-*Kleurr* (German for "color") is a lightweight console logging prettifier for Node.js, designed with simplicity and readability in mind.
+*Kleurr* (Dutch for "color") is a lightweight console logging prettifier for Node.js, designed with simplicity and readability in mind.
 Make your logs pop with colors and custom types!
 ---

 ## Features